Tips for incorporating organic pest management into your Growing Dome Greenhouse routine.

-As far as Mealybug is concerned, the most immediate and effective way to manage this pest is to take a Q-tip, cotton ball, or spray bottle, soak it in a solution of Dr. Bronners, and wipe the area clean.
+As far as Mealybug is concerned, the most immediate and effective way to manage this pest is to use a Q-tip, cotton ball soaked it in a solution of Dr. Bronner’s soap, and wipe the area clean.
 If you’re experiencing Mealybug on non-fruiting plants, it is safe to use a Neem Oil solution.
 However, using Neem Oil on fruiting plants can stunt their growth.

 3- After fruiting is complete: